PolymathNetwork/polymath-core/UPGRADE-PROCEDURES.md

 	Kovan address = 0x2a64846750e0059bc4d87648a00faebdf82982a9
 	SecurityTokenRegistry.changeOracle ("ETH", "USD", 0x2a64846750e0059bc4d87648a00faebdf82982a9 )

+- c) Change ownership of both Oracles to Polymath Multisig

 2. Deploy USDTieredSTOFactory contract and verify it on the ModuleRegistry:
 - a) Example params:
   		0xb06d72a24df50d4e2cac133b320c5e7de3ef94cb, 100000000000000000000000,0,0